MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

   * Activity feed notification
 * **Permissions** - This section allows you to give Device permissions, Team permissions, Chat or Meeting permissions, and User Permissions for your app.
 * **Single sign-on** - This section allows you to configure your app to authenticate users with single sign-on (SSO).
-* **Languages** - This section allows you to set up or change the language for your app.
+* **Languages** - This section allows you to set up or change the language of your app.
 * **Domain** -

 ### Advanced

-In the Advanced section, you can see the following features to manage and access your app:
+In the Advanced section, you can see the following features to manage your app in Developer Portal:

 * **Owners**